Implementation of Time-Varying Controllers for a Nonholonomic Mobile Robot: Experimental Studies: Justification for the Lyapunov Function Candidate

 where $\left<\cdot,\cdot\right>$ and $f_1(x) \times f_2(x)$ denote the inner product and the cross product of vectors in ${\mathbb R}^3$, respectively.
 Straightforward computations show that $ f_1(x) \times f_2(x) = (\sin x_3,-\cos x_3,0)^\top,\; \|f_1(x)\times f_2(x)\|=1, $ so~\eqref{rho_form} follows from~\eqref{cross_prod}. \end{proof}

 A natural way of defining an optimal Lyapunov function candidate for system~\eqref{uni} in $X$ can be as follows: {\em find a function $V\in C^2(X;{\mathbb R})$ that minimizes the cost~\eqref{J_X} under the constraint that $V$ is positive definite in $X$}.
 This optimization problem is highly nonlinear and nonconvex, and it poses significant analytical and computational challenges.
 In particular, the set of positive definite functions is nonconvex in any reasonable function space, and the functional~\eqref{J_X} exhibits singular behavior at critical points of $V$ due to the presence of $\nabla V$.
 Note that, in the case $U={\mathbb R}^2$, the functional $J_X[V]$ is invariant under multiplication of $V$ by a nonzero constant.
 Therefore, a solution to the above optimization problem (if it exists) is not unique without additional constraints.
 A comprehensive analysis of this general problem is beyond the scope of the present paper.
-Instead, we restrict our attention to estimating $J_X[V]$ within some positive definite quadratic forms.
+Instead, we estimate $J_X[V]$ using a selected family of positive definite quadratic forms.

 To estimate possible improvements of the admissibility measure $J_X[V]$ in comparison with the standard Lyapunov function candidate $V_1(x)=\|x\|^2$, we assign different scalings to the three state variables of system~\eqref{uni}.
 Thus, we compute the functional $J_X[V]$ for the quadratic form $V(x)=c_1 x_1^2+c_2 x_2^2+c_3 x_3^2$ under different choices of coefficients $c_i>0$.
 The computational results are summarized in Table~\ref{tab:V} for the case $X= [-1,1]^3$, $U={\mathbb R}^2$, and $q=2$.
 In Table~\ref{tab:V}, the rows corresponding to parameters $(c_1,c_2,c_3)$ for which $V$ ensures better performance than $V_1$, in the sense that $J_X[V]<J_X[V_1]\approx 0.3333$, are highlighted in bold.
 The data indicate that performance improves when $c_1$ and $c_3$ are increased and $c_2$ is decreased relative to the initial choice $c_1=c_2=c_3=1$.
-This observation motivates introducing the following Lyapunov function candidate for system~\eqref{uni}:
+This observation motivates introducing the following Lyapunov function candidate for system~\eqref{uni}: -2ex

 where $\alpha$ is a parameter.
-In particular, computing the cost~\eqref{J_X} for $V_\alpha$ with $\alpha=2,4,10$, we obtain:
+In particular, computing the cost~\eqref{J_X} for $V_\alpha$ with $\alpha=2,4,10$, we obtain: $ J_X[V_2]\approx 0.1403,\; J_X[V_4]\approx 0.0962,\; J_X[V_{10}]\approx 0.0906 $.